Neel2107/fluey-ai/README.md

 ## Trade-offs and Limitations

 1. **Message Scrolling Behavior**:
-   - We were unable to implement the smooth upward scrolling of previous messages when new messages arrive
+   - I was unable to implement the smooth upward scrolling of previous messages when new messages arrive
    - This is a limitation of the current implementation and differs from modern AI chat interfaces like ChatGPT and Gemini

 2. **Performance Issues**: